AyeCode/invoicing/readme.txt

-In print invoice view use the company name if available instead of the website name - CHANGED Invoice link added in email to view invoice print page - ADDED In backend button added to send invoice to user via email - ADDED
+In print invoice view use the company name if available instead of the website name - CHANGED Invoice link added in email to view invoice print page - ADDED In backend button added to send invoice to user via email - ADDED Backend the initial vat value should be assigned via the user country - CHANGED In backend button added to recalculate totals for invoice - ADDED